Tangier

 About Tangier

-Tangier (Tanger) is a major port city in northwestern Morocco (North Africa) located at the entrance to Gibraltar Strait where Mediterranean Sea meets Atlantic Ocean.
+Tangier (Tanger) is a major port city in northwestern Morocco (North Africa) located at the entrance to the Gibraltar Strait, where the Mediterranean Sea meets the Atlantic Ocean.

-Tangier has been recognised for a long time in the world’s imagination as a city of exchanges, cosmopolitan and mysterious.
-Known as the International city in the past, it is also one of the oldest Mediterranean cities, and it still keeps the traces of civilizations and cultures who have marked its history: Phoenicians, Romans, Carthaginian, Byzantine, Vandals, Arabs, …
+Tangier has long been recognized in the world’s imagination as a city of exchange, cosmopolitan, and mysterious.
+Known as the International City in the past, it is also one of the oldest Mediterranean cities, and it still retains the traces of civilizations and cultures that have marked its history: Phoenicians, Romans, Carthaginians, Byzantines, Vandals, Arabs, …

-Tangier was and still a famous destination of artists, singers, writers, European and American diplomats, and spies.
-The best way of discovering Tangier is by visiting the old town (Medina) and its Casbah, enclosed by 15th century ramparts: a distillation of the essential ingredients that make up the history of this mythical, cosmopolitan and unique city:
+Tangier was and still is a famous destination for artists, singers, writers, European and American diplomats, and spies.
+The best way of discovering Tangier is by visiting the old town (Medina) and its Casbah, enclosed by 15th-century ramparts: a distillation of the essential ingredients that make up the history of this mythical, cosmopolitan, and unique city:

 • Dar Baroud